LineChan/push_swap/README.md

 - rotate (ra, rb, rr) : first element comes last
 - reverse rotate (rra, rrb, rrr) : last element comes first

-If the instruction cannot be executed (for instance if the stack is empty) it is ignored.
+The instruction is ignored if the instruction cannot be executed (for instance if the stack is empty).

 Allowed functions : write, malloc, free, exit